 Shizuoka Travel Guide

-Shizuoka City is the capital of Shizuoka Prefecture, a sunny region of Japan on its Pacific coast, in the middle of Honshu.
-Shizuoka City's main sites are within easy walking or cycling distance of its rather unprepossessing main station.
+The city of Shizuoka is the capital of Shizuoka Prefecture, a sunny region of Japan on its Pacific coast, in the middle of Honshu island.
+Shizuoka's main sites are within easy walking or cycling distance to the main Shizuoka station.
 Sumpu Park is located on the former site of Sumpu Castle, built by Tokugawa Ieyasu in 1585.
 The East Gate (Higashi Gomon) and the Tatsumi Yagura Turret have been restored to their former impressive glory.
 In the center of Sumpu Park is a bronze statue of the great shogun with a falcon perched on his fist and nearby, behind a fence, is a mandarin orange tree planted by Ieyasu.

 Shizuoka Sengen Shrine, west of Sumpu Park, contains a collection of items associated with Ieyasu including a suit of his armor housed in the Shizuoka Museum of Cultural Assets.
 The Shizuoka Sengen Shrine also hosts the Hatsukaesai Festival in early April.

-South of Sumpu Park, behind the Shizuoka Prefectural Government buildings, are Shichiken-cho dori and Aoba Symbol Road, which are pleasant places to stroll, shop and eat.
+South of Sumpu Park, behind the Shizuoka Prefectural Government buildings, are Shichiken-cho dori and Aoba Symbol Road, which are pleasant places to take a stroll, shop, and eat.

-Other places worth a visit in Shizuoka city include the Sumpu Museum, to the west as you exit the north exit of the station.
-The museum contains paintings by artists from the Kano school and Shinsui Ito as well as examples of Ieyasu Tokugawa's brush work.
+Other places worth a visit in Shizuoka city include the Sumpu Museum, to the west as you exit the north entrance of the station.
+The museum contains paintings by artists from the Kano school and Shinsui Ito as well as examples of Ieyasu Tokugawa's brushwork.
 Kiyomizu Temple, called after its more famous namesake in Kyoto, is east of the station in Kiyomizu-yama Park and dates from the mid-sixteenth century.